What gets a copywriter resume noticed

 - Keep your resume copy tight.
 This document proves you can write.
 Every bullet point should be concise, specific, and action-oriented.
 No filler.

-- No portfolio link: For copywriters, this is an automatic disqualification at most companies and agencies.
+No portfolio link.
+For copywriters, this is an automatic disqualification at most companies and agencies.
+Your resume describes your work, but the portfolio proves it.
+Without a link, hiring managers will assume you do not have published work worth sharing.

-- Vague copy on a copywriter resume: The irony of weak writing on a resume for a writing role is immediately noticed by creative directors.
+Vague copy on a copywriter resume.
+The irony of weak writing on a resume for a writing role is immediately noticed by creative directors.
+Every bullet point is evaluated as a writing sample, so generic phrases like “participated in brainstorming sessions” or “helped with campaign development” undermine your credibility.

-- Focusing on process, not outcomes: “Participated in brainstorming sessions” is process.
+Focusing on process, not outcomes.
+“Participated in brainstorming sessions” is process.
 “Wrote campaign copy viewed 50M+ times” is an outcome.
+Hiring managers want to see what your copy achieved, not what meetings you attended.

 Frequently asked questions